Graduate Educational Development Fellows

 Ask me about:

-Favorite way to destress or practice self-care: tending to the plants in my garden, playing with my puppy, and trying different ice cream shops/flavors!
+Favorite way to destress or practice self-care: Moving my body at ballet class, tending to the plants in my garden, playing with my dog Chelsea, and trying different ice cream shops/flavors!

 Contact Us